mvolkmann/blog/src/flutter.md

 so they can be applied to the current widget, but it's not apparent how this can be done.

+To run code after the `build` method of a widget has been called the first time, pass a function to `WidgetsBinding.instance?.addPostFrameCallback`.
+Often this is done in the `initState` method of the `State` class for a `StatefulWidget`.

 ### Keys

 All widget constructors must take an optional parameter